European Mollusks

 Particular attention is paid to the completeness of the species, the quality of the information and images provided, extensive literature references and links to further information, as well as a self-explanatory identification process supported by illustrations and an extensive glossary.
 More details about the objectives can be found on the page About this database.

 When you enter the database and select a class, you will first find the species listed as a taxon tree.
-You can get detailed information about a species by clicking on its name.
+Detailed information about the species can be found on the species pages, which can be accessed by clicking on the respective name.
 Alternatively, you can also display an image gallery.
-From there you can click on the respective picture to get detailed information about the species.
-In addition to one or more images, this usually contains an exact description, information on the distribution, if applicable information on subspecies or forms, and a reference list, containing all literature that was considered to establish this database, furthermore specific literature being recommended as further reading or containing further images is marked as such and links are provided, leading directly there.
+From there you can click on the respective picture to get to the respective species page.
+There you can find one or more images, an exact description, information on the distribution, if applicable information on subspecies or forms, and a reference list, containing all literature that was considered to establish this database; specific sources being recommended as further reading or containing further images are marked as such and links are provided, leading directly there.

 Target group